 To access this new beginner area, riders can either pedal up a mellow arterial climbing trail called Giddy Up, which ascends 200-vertical-meters and is complete with the opportunity to jump off the side and create different loops of singletrack.
 All up French tells us they have built about 10km of trail for this section of the park, and have a further 10km in the works.

-The other option is to jump on the new lower mountain uplift, where riders pile into a Troopy and are whisked to the top of the beginner area in style.
+The other option is to jump on the new lower mountain uplift, where riders pile into a Troopy or an ATV and are whisked to the top of the beginner area in style.
 From here, you and your mini-shredders can tackle Dirt Surfer, Maydena’s latest descending trail, designed to help new riders, both big and small, develop confidence on the bike.

 “We wanted to really cater to the absolute beginner, and with that, we didn’t want to force them to have to climb the lower part of the mountain.
 We felt that 400m (vertical) was a bit too much for absolute beginners (to climb), which necessitated the lower mountain uplift,” French says.